maskedband1t/network-project/ReadMe.md

 4. In order to run a second peer locally, open a separate terminal window and follow steps 2 and 3, but replace `1001` with `1002`.
 The output should be similar too the screenshot below.

 ![terminal-second-peer](./images/terminal-second-peer.png)

+5. After execution, you may find a summary and individual peer logs in `network-project/PeerProcess/build/resources/main/`. **NOTE: The summary log must be deleted before each run to have an updated version.**

 ---